fyshg/Minecraft-AI-Planning/README.md

 ## Minecraft Turtle Planning

+A Report of evrything, in German may be found in Minecraft.pdf

 # Goal

 This project will implement various scripts for Minecraft turtles, which will allow them to work on their own.